Why is regular vision screening so important?

 - Visual acuity should be tested as soon as the child is old enough to cooperate with an eye exam using an eye chart.
 Photoscreening is another way to check visual acuity that does not require a young child to cooperate with the test.
 Either approach to testing will determine whether the child can focus normally at far, middle and near distances.
 Many children are somewhat farsighted (hyperopic) but can also see clearly at other distances.
 Most children will not require glasses or other vision correction.

-- If misaligned eyes (strabismus), "lazy eye” (amblyopia), refractive errors (myopia, hyperopia, astigmatism) or another focusing problem is suspected in the initial screening, the child should have a comprehensive exam by an Eye M.D.
-It’s important to begin treatment as soon as possible to ensure successful vision correction and life-long benefits.
+- If misaligned eyes (strabismus), "lazy eye” (amblyopia), refractive errors (myopia, hyperopia, astigmatism) or another focusing problem is suspected in the initial screening, the child should have a comprehensive exam by an ophthalmologist It’s important to begin treatment as soon as possible to ensure successful vision correction and life-long benefits.

 School age.
 Upon entering school, or whenever a problem is suspected, children’s eyes should be screened for visual acuity and alignment by a pediatrician, family doctor, ophthalmologist, optometrist, orthoptist or person trained in vision assessment of school-aged children, such as a school nurse.
 Nearsightedness (myopia) is the most common refractive error in this age group and can be corrected with eyeglasses.
-If an alignment problem or other eye health issues is suspected, the child should have a comprehensive exam by an Eye M.D.
+If an alignment problem or other eye health issues is suspected, the child should have a comprehensive exam by an ophthalmologist.

 What’s the difference between vision screening and an eye exam?